sr23k/engineering_calculator/README.md

 # engineering_calculator
-math.js-based static HTML calculator with some quality of life features
+Pyodide and Sympy-based static HTML calculator with some quality of life features